 If you’re involved in an abusive or inappropriate situation with a fellow coworker that you believe qualifies as harassment, you should file a claim with your company, with the Equal Employment Opportunity Commission, and finally with the civil court.
 Liability for an offensive or abusive employee may lie with the company itself or with the individual coworker, depending on the situation.

-The courts may find an employer liable for an employee’s inappropriate actions if the company is legally responsible for harm its employees cause.
+The courts may find an employer liable for an employee’s inappropriate actions if the company is legally responsible for harm its employee’s cause.
 If the employee was acting within the scope or his or her employment when harassing another employee, the courts will likely hold the employer responsible for damages.
 If the harassment happened after work, the courts will hold the individual responsible.
+Working with a New York City work harassment lawyer is the best way to ensure you’re being protected and compensated for workplace harassment and discrimination.

 Workplace harassment is intolerable regardless of who the harasser is and what position he or she holds within the company.
 Harassment can result in long-lasting emotional and mental damages, often requiring therapy.
-Harassment based on discrimination against a person for perceived differences is illegal in NYC’s workplaces, and victims can come forward to seek justice without fear of personal or professional retaliation.
+Harassment based on discrimination (often due to race, gender, or age) against a person for perceived differences is illegal in NYC’s workplaces, and victims can come forward to seek justice without fear of personal or professional retaliation.

-Joseph & Norinsberg, LLC has over 50 years of collective experience defending the rights of the discriminated, harassed, and abused employees of the Greater New York City area.
-Get in touch with us online or call [Insert Number] today.
+Joseph & Norinsberg LLC has over 50 years of collective experience defending the rights of the discriminated, harassed, and abused employees of the Greater New York City area.
+Get in touch with a work harassment lawyer from our firm through contacting us online today.
 We offer free evaluations to all of our clients and will give you a fair and honest assessment of your case.